 Expats moving to Israel do so for various reasons.
 Many are attracted by the culture or faith, while others are drawn to the vibrant economy and thriving technology sector.

-Israel’s modern and diverse market economy is built on several industries, including agriculture, biotechnology, construction, electronics, information technology, manufacturing, telecommunications, and tourism.
-As such, expats working in Israel tend to find employment in these industries.
+Israel’s modern and diverse market economy is built on several industries, including biotechnology, electronics, information technology, manufacturing, telecommunications and tourism.
+Expats working in Israel mostly work in these sectors.
 Israel’s technology industry, in particular, has attracted massive foreign investment.
 With this influx of capital, ample opportunities for talented and qualified expats have subsequently arisen.

-Israelis are very proud of their achievements in building an innovative and multi-cultural state.
-Expats who can adapt to Israel's unique, and often tense, political circumstance will be able to experience a life which is both varied and full of flavour.
+Israelis are proud of their achievements in building an innovative and multi-cultural state.
+Expats who can adapt to Israel's unique, and often tense, political landscape will be able to experience a life which is both varied and full of flavour.

 Official name: State of Israel